sharetribe/dev-docs/content/concepts/extended-data/user-extended-data/index.md

 slug: user-extended-data
 updated: 2025-06-11
 category: concepts-extended-data
+description:
-ingress: User extended data allows you to distinguish between different types of users, such as customer and providers or regular and verified providers, as well as share sensitive information to a transaction counterparty.
+  User extended data allows you to distinguish between different types of users, such as customer and providers or regular and verified providers, as well as share sensitive information to a transaction counterparty.